MJSteil/ToroExact/README.md

 # ToroExact

 ToroExact is a Python program meant to generate exact solutions to Riemann problems for the Euler equations of hydrodynamics, based on the solver of Toro [1].
-By default, the seven problems used for code verification by Toro are included.
+By default, apart from the seven problems used for code verification by Toro, the problems 'Sod' [2] and 'Lax'[3] are included.
 Additionally, user-defined problems may be specified on the command line.

 ## Installation